mohsilas/clipycards/README.md

 </details>

 <details>
-<summary>The frontend </summary>
+<summary>The frontend (clipycards.py) </summary>

 I used [Customtkinter](https://customtkinter.tomschimansky.com/) for the GUI (which wasn't a great idea btw), and tkinter for the popup menu element.
-Theme theme is loaded either loaded from a the hardcoded default theme dict variable in the theme.py module, or from a .json file for custom themes.
-Then there classes are initiated in the frontend model (clipycards.py):
+The theme (GUI color palatte) is either loaded from the a dictionary in the theme.py module, or from a .json file.
-* BridgeSharedHandles: holds the queues, vars, and thread events to allow communication with the backend (as pointed in the overview).
-* GuiAppMain: ctk class for the main window.
-* LargeTextInputDialog: ctk class for secondary windows.

-The frontend runs a bunch of checks before starting the main window, if any of them failed, it exits popping an error msg and leaving some info in a log file.
+The frontend is the main module, and when it's executed, it runs a bunch of checks before starting the main window.
+If any of them failed, it exits(), popping an error msg and leaving some info in a log file.
 The checks are:
 * is the config file loaded and validated?
 * did the GUI initiate successfuly?
 * is there an internet connection?
 * does the api key work?
 * did the user provide a study context?

+There're three classes in the frontend:
+* BridgeSharedHandles: holds the queues, vars, and thread events to allow communication with the backend (as pointed in the overview).
+* GuiAppMain: ctk class for the main window.
+* LargeTextInputDialog: ctk class for secondary windows.

 </details>

 <details>
 <summary>The backend </summary>

-The backend uses backend_api_response_get() to get response from OpenAI's API, or other APIs in the future, as such it is called by:
+The backend uses backend_api_response_get(str)->str to get response from OpenAI's API, or other APIs in the future, as such it is called two functions:
 * backend_card_generate_from_data(str) -> str # this generates the cards according to the sys_prompt
 * backend_study_context_title_generate(str) -> str # this takes in the study context and provides a title

-With every API call, the functions responsible to keep context are also called (because LLMs like chatGPT don't have memory, so you'd have to feed the context with every call).
-These context funcions use methods from the (FAISS library](https://faiss.ai/) and [OpenAI's text embedding model](https://openai.com/index/introducing-text-and-code-embeddings/).
+With every API call, the functions responsible for keeping the context are also called (because LLMs don't have memory, so you'd have to feed them context with every API call).
+These context-keeping funcions use methods from (FAISS library](https://faiss.ai/) and the [OpenAI's text embedding model](https://openai.com/index/introducing-text-and-code-embeddings/).
 * backend_embedding_generate(str) -> embd # embd is a 1x256 np array of 32floats, not a real datatype btw.
 This one calls the embedding model.
-* backend_embedding_index_db_add(str) # adds str to database and calls backend_embedding_generate() to generate embedding and store it in the database with the str.
+* backend_embedding_index_db_add(str) # calls backend_embedding_generate() to generate embedding and store it in a FIASS database, and appends the str to embedding_text_db (simple list).
-* back_endembedding_index_db_search_similar(embd) -> list # searches the database for similar embeddings are outputs a list of their indexes (corrosponds to the i of the strings stored in the database).
+* back_endembedding_index_db_search_similar(embd) -> list # searches the FAISS database for similar embeddings are outputs a list of their indexes (corrosponds to the indexes of the strings in embedding_text_db).

 </details>